Satoshi Uchida becomes new head of SMIPL

-New Delhi, May 13 (IANS) In a global management rejig, Satoshi Uchida has become the head of Suzuki Motor Corporation's two-wheeler subsidiary Suzuki Motorcycle India.
+New Delhi: In a global management rejig, Satoshi Uchida has become the head of Suzuki Motor Corporation's two-wheeler subsidiary Suzuki Motorcycle India.

 As part of the SMC's global revamp, Uchida succeeded Koichiro Hirao with effect from May 1, 2021.